 To Whom It May Concern,

-This letter confirms that [Employee Full Name] is currently employed at [Company Name] in the position of [Job Title].
-[He/She/They] began employment on [Start Date] and [is/are] employed on a [full-time/part-time] basis.
+This letter confirms that [Employee Full Name] is currently employed at [Company Name] as a [Job Title].
+[He/She/They] started on [Start Date] and works [full-time/part-time], [Number] hours per week.

-If you require any additional information, please contact me at [Phone Number] or [Email Address].
+If you need additional information, please contact me at [Phone Number] or [Email Address].

 Sincerely,